Its been ten long years.

 But Laura said I SHOULD be a natural canoeist simply because of all the time I spent in Canada.
 I just don’t know how many Scotsmen I’ve seen paddling a canoe that well!

-Anyway, this time Laura took us to the Black River, just south of Raleigh, and home of some of the OLDEST trees on earth.
+Anyway, this time Laura took us to the Black River, just south of Raleigh, and home of some of the OLDEST trees on earth, perhaps up to 2,600 years old!

 The trip started once we got to the put-in, unloaded, and stationed the Honda and trailer where we planned to exit.
 After some safety instruction from Laura, we got in the water about 10:30.
 Including a stop on a nice riverbank sandbar for lunch (reminded me of lunching on the Millport beaches with SANDwiches for lunch…) we paddled till about 8:30 and got home by 10pm — a little longer than we thought it would be, but lots of fun.